 Our headcount and operations have grown substantially in recent years.
-We increased the number of our full-time employees from over 450 as of January 31, 2016 to over 1,200 as of January 31, 2020 and have hired several members of our senior management team in recent years.
+We increased the number of our full-time employees from over 450 as of January 31, 2016 to over 1,300 as of January 31, 2021 and have hired several members of our senior management team in recent years.

 We believe that our corporate culture has been a critical component of our success.
 We have invested substantial time and resources in building our team and nurturing our culture.
 As we expand our business and operate as a public company, we may find it difficult to maintain our corporate culture while managing our personnel growth.
-Any failure to manage our anticipated growth and organizational changes in a manner that preserves the key aspects of our culture could hurt our chance for future success, including our ability to recruit and retain personnel and effectively focus on and pursue our corporate objectives.
-Furthermore, as a result of the COVID-19 pandemic, our corporate culture may be difficult to maintain as all our global offices are closed and all employees globally work from home.
+Any failure to manage our anticipated growth and organizational changes in a manner that preserves the key aspects of our culture could hurt our chance for future success, including ability to recruit and retain personnel and effectively focus on and pursue our corporate objectives.
+Furthermore, as a result of the COVID-19 pandemic, our corporate culture may be difficult to maintain as the majority of our employees are working remotely.